Leaflet: information for the user

 This medication contains 450.1 mg of sorbitol per ml.

 Sorbitol is a source of fructose.
-If your doctor has told you that you (or your child) have a fructose intolerance or hereditary fructose intolerance (HF), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medication.
+If your doctor has told you that you (or your child) have an intolerance to certain sugars, or have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medication.

 Apoxol contains sodium